 This is something to take note of when finally deciding on a purchase for your man.
 Despite a quartz watch being more accurate and cheaper to maintain, it is probably the lack of drama that makes it less appealing.
+However, maybe you’re a practical watch collector that looks more on reliability, accuracy, and affordability rather than the fanciness of the design.
+If so, then choosing the right Quartz watches for you is ideal.
 The mechanism is what ultimately separates a watch from a timepiece.
 A quartz movement ticks, while mechanical and automatic movements smoothly sweeps as the seconds go by.
 This seemingly trivial aspect interestingly differentiates what is to be considered elegant from the common.

 Finding the right watch type